 - Patients can resume or take up some sports after a total hip replacement.
 Sports such as golf, bowls, walking and 'gentle' skiing and doubles tennis are for example perfectly possible.
 Any sport involving running or contact is not recommended.

 - THR is not as physiotherapy intensive as a TKR.
 Walking regularly and performing exercises as detailed below at home is all that is required in most patients.

-- Overview of risks: Infection (about 1 in 150), bleeding, nerve injury resulting in numbness and weakness of leg, blood clots (DVT and Pulmonary embolism) are some of the risks associated with any major hip or knee surgery.
+- Infection (about 1 in 150), bleeding, nerve injury resulting in numbness and weakness of leg, blood clots (DVT and Pulmonary embolism) are some of the risks associated with any major hip or knee surgery.
 Specific risks of THR also include dislocation, limb length discrepancy, fracture of the femur during or after surgery.
 Early loosening of the implants can occur as a result of failure of bonding with bone or late loosening can occur as a result of poly-ethylene wear and osteolysis.
 Dr Reddy will discuss with you the benefits, risks and complications of a THR at the initial consult.